oubrecht-com/Restart-GreenPacket-using-MikroTik/README.md

 **Username:** admin
 **Password:** MyPassword

-This script will automatically create the file `gp-login.txt` and temporary script `gp-token`.
+This script will automatically create the file `gp-login.txt` and a temporary script `gp-token`.
 MikroTik has a lot of limits and I didn't find a better solution for it.

 **How it works:**
-1. Log in to GreenPacket
+1. Log in to GreenPacket router
 2. Get token from response
 3. Prepare temporary script with token data
 4. Call reboot with token

 **Installation:**
-Create new script in your MikroTik with name `gp-reboot` and insert this code (in Winbox):
+Create a new script in your MikroTik with name `gp-reboot` and insert this code (in Winbox):

 ```bash
 /system/script remove [find name="gp-token"]